-Fresh peaches and raspberries come together in this delicious Peach Raspberry Almond Cake.
+Fresh peaches and raspberries come together in this delicious peach melba cake.
 Wonderfully moist, full of flavour and one bowl easy, too!

 You’ll notice that this cake is baked in an 7.5 x 11-inch baking pan, aka a “brownie” pan.
 If you don’t have that size, the best alternative would be a 9 x 9-inch square pan.
 Note that the baking time may vary slightly.